-XLSForm is a standard for building forms in Excel.
+XLSForm is a standard for designing forms in Excel.
 XLSForms are simple to get started with and can represent complex forms.

 XLSForms can be created and edited by any application that works with

 .xlsx documents.
 This means that they are portable and can leverage many useful features commonly available in spreadsheet applications such as formulas, comments, and document versioning.